sudheerj/reactjs-interview-questions/README.md

 **[⬆ Back to Top](#table-of-contents)**

-174. ### In which scenarios error boundaries do not catch errors?
+174. ### In which scenarios do error boundaries not catch errors?

-     Below are the cases in which error boundaries doesn't work,
+     Below are the cases in which error boundaries don't work,

      1. Inside Event handlers
      2. Asynchronous code using **setTimeout or requestAnimationFrame** callbacks